suncoast-devs/handbook/lessons/cs-classes/lecture.md

 ---

-The code has a method `computeMonthlySalaryFromYearly` that accesses a property of our object and does some math.
+The code has a method `computeMonthlySalaryFromYearly` that accesses our object's property and does some math.

 We also have a _property_ named `MonthlySalary`.